Kiara St. James

 Director of Programs

 Amanda has worked in the nonprofit field in both a direct practice and research capacity.
 She has evaluated large citywide pilot programs working at Columbia University and the City University of New York (CUNY).
 Before transitioning into a more quantitative role, she worked at the Center for the Study of Social Policy developing a youth well-being framework while conducting Participatory Action Research (PAR) with marginalized communities throughout New York City.
+She is currently on the Board of Directors for Evaluate for Change, a nonprofit that provides capacity building around evaluation for nonprofit professionals.
 Amanda holds a Master’s Degree in Social Work & Public Policy from Columbia University in the City of New York.

 Josephine is a unisex Transgender-female of color, born and raised in Harlem, NYC.
 She has a big passion on Political Advocacy and has been a crucial advocate for the policy change and planning for Transgender and Unisex identified folks in NYC since 1996.
 Her goals in doing advocacy work has always been to educate, mobilize, and empower her sisters.